voteliquid/blog/_posts/2016-07-04-upgrading-democracy.md

 ### Our Plan

 We’re working to create a new, efficient, and effective digital voting system that puts governance directly in people’s hands.
-We’re hosting a series of events, called DAPs, to use this software.

 Our aim is to expand the conversation about how democracy can be better realized, and to foster a community of people interested in these goals.
 We believe our system can work better for everyone.